Auckland

 There will be a focus on developing students understanding of the key concepts from the Health and Physical Education curriculum as well as developing mental and physical skills from year 9.

-This course is selected based on academic achievements during Year 9 across classroom learning and engagement with the extra-curricular Mathematics enrichment activities available in school.
 A graphic calculator and electronic device (laptop or tablet) are required for this course.

 This course continues to explore a range of important scientific concepts.
 This course covers all four key strands of Science including Biology, Chemistry, Physics and Earth and Space Science.